sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 ==== Mac OS X ====
  * OS X 10.4 (Tiger) on PPC.
 There is one known problem with the Maxima interface, this will be fixed in sage-5.0, see [[http://trac.sagemath.org/sage_trac/ticket/9361|Trac #9361]].
- * OS X 10.6 (Snow Leopard) 32-bit or 64-bit, with XCode 3 (XCode 4.0.1 is known to produce an executable that does not work).
+ * OS X 10.6 (Snow Leopard) 64-bit, with XCode 3 (XCode 4.0.1 is known to produce an executable that does not work).
 Tested on [[http://build.sagemath.org/sage/buildslaves/bsd-1|bsd]]

 ==== OpenSolaris x86 32-bit ====
  * 06/2009 updated to build 134 on x86 (32-bit only).
 Tested on [[http://build.sagemath.org/sage/buildslaves/hawk-1|hawk]]